Posterior Tibial Tendonitis: Symptoms, Treatment Protocol, and Recovery Timeline

 The posterior tibial tendon runs along the inside of your ankle and supports your arch on every stride.

-The hallmark symptom is pain along the inside of your ankle and foot, sometimes extending a few inches up your shin.
+The hallmark symptom is pain along the inner ankle and foot, sometimes extending a few inches up your shin.

-The most reliable self-test is the single-leg heel raise.
+The most reliable way to identify this injury yourself is the single-leg heel raise test.

-Pain or weakness along the inside of your ankle during this test is the clearest indicator of posterior tibial tendon dysfunction.
+Pain or weakness along the inside of your ankle during that movement is the clearest at-home indicator of posterior tibial tendon dysfunction.

 In more severe cases, you won’t be able to rise onto your forefoot at all.